Xilinx/inference-server/docs/zendnn.rst

       $ ./proteus run --dev

-2. Build Xilinx Inference Server
+2. Build AMD Inference Server

    Now that the environment is setup within the docker container, we need to build the Inference Server.
-The below command will build the stable debug build of the Xilinx Inference Server.
+The below command will build the stable debug build of the AMD Inference Server.

    .. code-block:: console